Director of Catering Operations

 Director of Publications, Managing Editor of Dædalus

-Eliza Berg is Program Coordinator for Education Policy at the American Academy of Arts and Sciences.
+Eliza Berg is Program Associate for Education and the Development of Knowledge at the American Academy of Arts and Sciences.
 She is responsible for coordinating project activities for the Lincoln Project: Excellence and Access in Higher Education and the Commission on the Future of Undergraduate Education.
 Prior to joining the Academy in December 2014, she worked for Boston-based international organizations, including Empower Dalit Women of Nepal and the United Nations Association of Greater Boston.
 Eliza received her B.A. in International Relations with a regional concentration in Africa and the Middle East from Boston University in May 2014.
 Her research and work has been published by the Boston Consortium for Arab Region Studies and The International Relations Review.

 Manager of Human Resources and Organizational Development

 for employment inquiries

 Susan Chudd is the Manager of Human Resources and Organizational Development at the American Academy.
 In this role, she manages employee recruiting, onboarding, and benefits; provides support and consultation to staff; and works on projects designed to improve the efficiency, effectiveness, and experience of staff.
 Prior to joining the Academy, Susan worked at Simmons College as the Director of Student Leadership and Activities.
 Susan holds an MBA from Simmons College, an MA in Higher Education from Boston College, and a dual degree of a BFA in music performance and a BS in Psychology from Carnegie Mellon University.

 Learn more about Susan Chudd on LinkedIn